paufrancisco/paufrancisco/README.md

 Hi!
 I'm Paulo Faustiniel Angelo L. Francisco and programming is my passion.

-I'm currently a 3rd year student at STI Dasmarinas, pursuing a BS in Computer Science.
-I'm focusing on Data Science and Engineering and also have a keen interest in Backend Web Development.
+I’m a 4th-year Computer Science student at STI College Dasmariñas, currently focusing on Data Science and Software Engineering.
+I also have a strong interest in Backend Web Development.
+I’m actively looking for an internship opportunity where I can apply my skills, gain real-world experience as well as contribute meaningfully to a development team.

 ### My Tech Stack
 #### Languages